 We are a commercial-stage medical device company focused on developing products to treat and transform the lives of patients suffering from venous diseases.
 Our primary product offering consists of two minimally-invasive, novel catheter-based mechanical thrombectomy devices.
-We purposebuilt our products for the specific characteristics of the venous system and the treatment of the two distinct manifestations of VTE - deep vein thrombosis and pulmonary embolism.
-Our ClotTriever product is FDA-cleared for the treatment of deep vein thrombosis, or DVT.
-Our FlowTriever product is the first thrombectomy system FDA-cleared for the treatment of pulmonary embolism, or PE, and is also FDA-cleared for clot in transit in the right atrium.
+We purposebuilt our products for the specific characteristics of the venous system and the treatment of the two distinct manifestations of venous thromboembolism ("VTE") - deep vein thrombosis ("DVT") and pulmonary embolism ("PE").